TooTallNate/proxy-agents/packages/http-proxy-agent/README.md

 ### new HttpProxyAgent(proxy: string | URL, options?: HttpProxyAgentOptions)

-The `HttpProxyAgent` class implements an `http.Agent` subclass that connects to the specified "HTTP(s) proxy server" in order to proxy HTTP and/or WebSocket requests.
-This is achieved by using the [HTTP `CONNECT` method][CONNECT].
+The `HttpProxyAgent` class implements an `http.Agent` subclass that connects to the specified "HTTP(s) proxy server" in order to proxy HTTP requests.

 The `proxy` argument is the URL for the proxy server.